r-pufky/docs/source/game/conan/setup.rst

   Conan will autogenerate default configuration files if they are missing.
 Make sure the server gets to a running state before shutting down.

-  See :ref:`game-conan-troublshooting-wine` if wine takes multiple minutes to start.
+  See :ref:`game-conan-troubleshooting-wine` if wine takes multiple minutes to start.

 .. _Conan Docker and Documentation: https://hub.docker.com/r/rpufky/steam